top of page

 Her practice spans every aspect of water law, including the development, maintenance and protection of water rights, securing supplies and water and wastewater utility services for new development, complex water rights litigation, marketing of supply and rights through transfers and exchanges, development of supplemental supplies including imported and recycled water supplies, and regulatory and environmental compliance for water supply operations and infrastructure.

 As a director of The Aquaya Institute, Stephanie is dedicated to advancing global health through universal access to safe water.
-She is also the Co-Founder of the California H2O Women Conference.
+She is also the Co-Founder of the H2O Women Conference.

 SteinfledAmy_2x3.jpg